erickzair/SLAM-With-D435i-And-T265/README.md

 Now with all the packages installed, changes must be made so that SLAM can work correctly with both cameras.

 ### Rviz:
+First you must change the permissions of the folder of the path `/opt/ros/melodic/share/rtabmap_ros/launch/` and here with the command `sudo chmod 775 config`

 ### Mounting:
 ![WhatsApp Image 2022-11-01 at 4 55 19 PM](https://user-images.githubusercontent.com/72427631/199349398-6d90fa47-6077-4862-a1e4-9969ef8fb596.jpeg)